pnnl/tesp/doc/Installing_Building_TESP.rst

     Eplus Restaurant - HELICS         2958.467020
     SGIP1c - HELICS                   3087.110814

-Total runtime will depend on the compute resources available and each example run serially.
+Total runtime will depend on the compute resources available and each example runs serially.

 Longer Autotest: Remaining examples ............................................